chuyizhang23/American-presidency/Chapter 1.md

 | Legislative | Parliament | Council & Assembly | Congress |
 | Judicial | Courts ⇨ House of Lords | Courts ⇨ Council | Courts ⇨ Supreme Court |

-### How the Founding Fathers envisioned the presidency
+### How the Founding Fathers Envisioned the Presidency

 According to Thomas Jefferson, the President should have no veto power, no voice in legislative power, and no authority to declare war or peace.